-Sub-unit B-3 is planned for retail use up to approximately 200,000 gross square feet with a maximum building height of approximately 5 stories.
+Sub-unit B-3 is planned for retail use up to approximately 200,000 gross square feet.
+A maximum building height of 50 feet may be appropriate.
 Substantial consolidation of lots and access points is encouraged.

 This approximately 3-acre area includes all contiguous commercially-zoned property on the east side of Richmond Highway, between Woodlawn Trail and Boswell Avenue.